 Peanut Butter Blossoms are a classic holiday cookie and one of my personal favorites.
 These cookies use dark brown sugar for a slightly deeper flavor (a hint of molasses) and a turbinado sugar coating for an extra crunch!
 You can top them with either milk chocolate or dark chocolate kisses!

-If you're looking for other holiday cookie ideas, check out these Molasses Marshmallow Stuffed Cookies, these Chocolate Espresso Cookies, and these Chocolate Covered OREOs.
+If you're looking for other holiday cookie ideas, check out these Molasses Marshmallow Stuffed Cookies, Chocolate Espresso Cookies, and Chocolate Covered OREOs.
 Looking for something a bit more fruit-forward?
 Try these Candied Orange Slices.

 - Creamy peanut butter: I recommend using creamy peanut butter, but chunky would work well, too!
 They might be a bit messier when it comes to adding the Hershey kiss, but I'm sure they would be delicious.

-- Turbinado sugar: you'll use this to coat the dough before you bake the cookies.
+- Turbinado sugar: You'll use this to coat the dough before you bake the cookies.
 This will add a little extra sweetness, crunch, and holiday shimmer to the cookies once they're baked!
 I like to use Sugar in the Raw.